 And so it was agreed upon that Mary would show me her life and I would commit it to the written word.
 It was a long and tedious process that took years to complete.
 Mary helped me to stand in her shoes, witnessing her life events and all that they entailed.
 Once I had written down what I had seen, I then got busy researching.
 Being a skeptic, and knowing that the facts would be scrutinized, I tediously verified and documented each and every detail to be sure they were consistent with the historical facts.

 Then there were the people whom I got to know and love.
-There were others who came forward to help us in getting Mary’s story down and of course others who would not.
+There were others who came forward to help us in getting their stories down, and of course others who would not.
 But of those who did, I grew to love them with acceptance.

 There was also great pain and grief.
 When through the process individuals times of death came, I grieved.
-Particularly with Mary I grieved with intensity.
-A friend reminded me that she has been dead for over 300 years and I cried, “Not for me!
+When they suffered and then, ultimately, died, I grieved with intensity.
+When I am reminded me that they have been dead for over 300 years and I exclaim, “Not for me!
 For me, she died just last night!” and I felt it wholly.
 When violence was committed, I recoiled with horror and was filled with impotent outrage, committing it to writing being my sole inadequate offer of solace.

 I also got to share in life’s joyous events, though admittedly there were certainly not enough for their lifetimes.
 The birth of their children, the small daily chatter, and of course love.
 I laughed and I looked forward to my daily time with them.

 In fact I miss these people and the process that will hopefully bring them alive for my readers.
-I hope that by making her story public, Mary will find peace and be able to move forward.
-I pray that SOLD! lands into the hands of all of Mary’s descendants and that by reading it they more fully understand the richness of their heritage and walk with extra pride in the knowledge of it.
+I hope that by making their stories public, they will find peace and be able to move forward.
+I pray that my books land into the hands of all of these women's descendants and that by reading it they more fully understand the richness of their heritage and walk with extra pride in the knowledge of it.
 I also pray for all of us to understand that who we are is more than just strands of DNA.
 We carry within us habits born of necessity, beliefs passed through generations, traditions from distant cultures and knowledge nurtured though time.
 It is all those things woven together which truly make us who we are as unique and special individuals.
 As with each of us, who we are has already been determined, it is what we choose to become that gives our lives its deepest meaning.